Modcrab/Brew_With_A_View/smoke_test.md

 - check campfire doesn't spawn in interiors
 - check campfire doesn't spawn in settlement

+### Meditation
+- check that meditation refills potions
+- check that meditation refills health on lower difficulties
+- check meditation is interrupted by combat
+- check advancing time is interrupted by combat

 ### Alchemy
 - check you can't craft alchemy items outside of meditation
+- check you can craft alchemy items during meditation
-- check you can craft alchemy items during meditation or at a herbalist
+- check you can craft alchemy items at a herbalist
+- check you can craft quest items inside meditation
+- check you can craft quest items outside meditation
-- check you can craft quest items inside and outside meditation and at a herbalist
+- check you can craft quest items at a herbalist
 - check non-quest items advance time when crafted
 - check quest items don't advance time when crafted
+- check non-quest items give the correct warning inside meditation
+- check non-quest items give the correct warning outside meditation
+- check quest items give the correct warning inside meditation
+- check quest items give the correct warning outside meditation